markski1/markski-htmx/posts/principle-of-locality.md

 ![MemoryHierarchy.png](../images/blog/locality/MemoryHierarchy.png)

 I am not a fan of the measurements in cycles, since of course there's a lot of processor types and they all do things a bit different.
-But it seems like a sufficiently accurate assumption to make that, that, as you move down the pyramid, you'll see latency increases of around an order of magnitude.
+But it seems like a sufficiently accurate assumption to make that, as you move down the pyramid, you'll see latency increases of around an order of magnitude.

 To revisit the top 3, marked as primary storage.